Home » Water Softening » Water Softener Guides » Water Softener Not Using Salt? Here are 5 Reasons Why (And Solutions)

 In Closing

-Even if your system works as it should, always check the salt levels in your brine tank on a monthly basis to see what condition it’s in.
+Even if your system works as it should, you should always check the salt levels in your brine tank monthly to determine its condition.

 We HATE spam.
 Your e-mail will never sold or shared!